-Few mechanics understand the difference between repairing a bike for a customer who can pop back into a garage if a problem occurs again, and repairing a bike for a customer who is going to ride thousands of miles where the distance between workshops for modern bikes is measured in countries rather than streets – and whose life may well depend on the bike functioning right.
+Few mechanics understand the difference between repairing a bike for a customer who can pop back into a garage if a problem occurs again, and repairing a bike for a customer who is going to ride thousands of miles where the distance between workshops for modern bikes is measured in countries rather than streets.

 So, pick carefully who you let work on your bike.
 Ideally, watch them do any repairs.
 Find out what they actually do to your bike, because often that might be related to the next problem which appears.